DilipWoad/ShareTube-FullStack/frontend/README.md

 - Video like and subscriber count with user has already liked or subscribed issue solved.
 - Minute bug solved for liked not updated when its 0 and subscriber count is increasing when same channel user clicking the button by showing an alert to the user.
 - Also solve the problem when a user has no playlist and trying to add video to playlist.
+- Created Channel Page component where we can see channel Information fetched using channel username,it has videos,posts and playlists where we can se channels videos ,posts and playlists.
+- Completed Channel Information and Videos fetching part by using videoCard component.
+- Completed Channel Posts Sections making use of ChannelPost card component.
 # Routes

 Body